iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 We have some tips on this process, but you should adhere to the protocols of the kit that you are using.

 Plasmid DNA can then be stored long term at -20°C.

+**Important:** Due to time (and resource cost) we have not included a step here for sequence confirming these transformants.
+This is always good practice though: mistakes and mutations happen!

 **Examples of miniprep kits:**
 - Qiagen Spin Miniprep Kit